-As the WEEE directive applies to self contained operational electrical and electronic products, this end of
+As the WEEE directive applies to self-contained operational electrical and electronic products, this end of life take back service does not refer to other Thorlabs products, such as:

-- Pure OEM products, that means assemblies to be built into a unit by the user (e.g. OEM laser driver cards) - Components - Mechanics and optics - Left over parts of units disassembled by the user (PCB's, housings etc.).
+Pure OEM products, that means assemblies to be built into a unit by the

+- user (e.g. OEM laser driver cards)

+- Components

+- Mechanics and optics

+- Left over parts of units disassembled by the user (PCB's, housings, etc.).